KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 ### Staking

 Staking is a feature that is used to elect who is allowed to produce blocks.
-It is important for parachains to do this election as decentralized as possible.
+It is important for parachains to have this election as decentralized as possible.
 But for a local development chain it is not necessary since you will be the only one producing blocks.

 ### Deployment Complexity